 Organizations with connected employees have a spike in productivity of up to 25%.

-How would a 25% productivity improvement impact your company’s success?
+How would a 25% productivity lift impact your company’s success?
 Would you see a revenue increase?

 Better customer service and hence, happier customers?
 Higher profits?